anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_7.md

-# Laboratory 5 - Table of summary statistics
+# Laboratory 7 - Table of summary statistics

+Authors: [Leonardo Sangali Barone](leonardo.barone@usp.br) and Patrick Silva

 ## Objective

-We are going to learn the basics of how to manage variables.
-We will produce frequency tables, histograms and densities.
+We are going to learn generate tables with summary statistics.
 We will use 2 different datasets.
-We will use 2 different datasets, the 2013 Growth Academic Performance Index (API) Data File and the 2011 Latinobarometer.
+We will use 3 different datasets we have been using in our lab sessions.

 ## Table with summary statistics